HengCao1/HengCao1.github.io/index.md

 - Synchrontron Radiation based Charaterizations
 - CH<sub>4</sub> photooxidation

-My current research focuses on practical problems that artificial intelligence faces in real life.
-My interests are on the **Machine Learning** and its applications in **Industrial IoT**.
-In a word, advanced technologies like ML and IoT positively influence the life of everybody.
-I wish to devote my talent to this meaningful cause and bring well-being to society.
+My current research focuses on photocatalytic conversion of warm house gas.
+My interests are on the **design of high performance materials** and its applications in **CO<sub>2</sub> photoreduction and CH<sub>4</sub> photooxidation**.
+Besides, the corresponding mechanism are investigated by advanced charaterizations, especially Synchrontron Radiation based and Free Electron Laser based techonologies.
 <br>

 ---

 ## News and Updates

-- **Sep 2023：**Our works [DefenderIoT](https://fzuiot.site/) has been officially publicized by [Youth of FZU](https://mp.weixin.qq.com/s/MF2NJQtEHsVwsm8Ym-l7Gg).
-- **Aug 2023：**Happy to be awarded the FEPG Scholarship.
-- **May 2023：**Happy to be awarded the XiamenAir Scholarship.
-- **May 2023：**Collected the Finalist Award in MCM 2023.
-- **Jan 2023：**One paper accepted to ICAROB 2023, see you in Japan!
-- **Jun 2022：**Visiting Research Intern at Cambridge University, advised by [Prof. Pietro Liò](https://www.cl.cam.ac.uk/~pl219/ ).
-- If you are interested in my works, please feel free to book an [[online talk with me](https://calendly.com/lancecai/meet-with-lance)].